-- To play a distinct and determined role in responding to climate change, and fostering sustainability, between now and September 2015; both the Diaspora Jewish communities and the state of Israel shall be widely seen and we shall see ourselves as being at the forefront of education, action and advocacy responses to the challenges of climate change and environmental degradation. - For each Jewish organization, small and large, to create a sustainability committee by September 2010.
-The sustainability committee can be a green team, a climate change task force; it can be professional or volunteer. - To integrate education, action and advocacy in addressing the challenges of climate change and environmental sustainability. - That Israel will be a renewable light unto the nations powered lowered by clean energy sources, and Jerusalem will become a model green city.
+- To play a distinct and determined role in responding to climate change, and fostering sustainability, between now and September 2015; both the Diaspora Jewish communities and the state of Israel shall be widely seen and shall see ourselves as being at the forefront of education, action and advocacy responses to the challenges of climate change and environmental degradation. - For each Jewish organization, small and large, to create a sustainability committee by September 2010.
+The sustainability committee can be a green team, a climate change task force; it can be professional or volunteer.
+This document contains some information on initial steps and a framework for progress. - To integrate education, action and advocacy in addressing the challenges of climate change and environmental sustainability.